60 Main St.

 If you've been in to the library recently, you'll have noticed things are on the move!
 Apologies for the chaos, but we have been hard at work to make the collection much more accessible and easier to browse than it has been.
 Thanks to the incredible efforts of Toby and Missy (lots of heavy lifting!), we are thrilled to announce that essentially all of the books are in their new homes!

 Large print and audiobooks have remained in their spots in the main room.
-Non-fiction and biographies also have not moved.
+Non-fiction and biographies also have not moved from their original locations on the lower level.